jarviscanada/jarvis_data_eng_HarikrishnaPillai/README.md

 # Harikrishna S Pillai .
 Jarvis Consulting

 A software enthusiast who is passionate about developing applications.
 During my academic years, I developed several projects using technologies like Flutter, Firebase, and Google APIs.
 Thereafter, pursuing a career in software became my prime focus.
 Recently, I started working at Jarvis as a Data Engineer.
 At Jarvis, our team used the Agile methodology which helped me align with industry-standard SDLC.
 Moreover, I was able to put my time-management, problem-solving and organizational skills to work by developing applications.
-Implementation of these applications helped me become proficient in technologies like Version Control, Java, Bash Scripting, RDBMS(SQL), Maven, Docker, JDBC, CLI.
-I aspire to deliver world-class applications along with pursuing my passion to learn new technologies.
+Implementation of these applications helped me become proficient in technologies like Java, Linux/Shell, GIT, RDBMS(SQL), Maven, Docker, and JDBC.
+I aspire to deliver world-class applications along with pursuing my passion for learning new technologies.

 ## Skills